JuliaLinearAlgebra/LowRankApprox.jl/README.md

 ## Low-Rank Factorizations

 We now detail the various low-rank approximations implemented, which all nominally return compact `Factorization` types storing the matrix factors in structured form.
 All such factorizations provide optimized multiplication routines.
 Furthermore, the rank of any factorization `F` can be queried with `F[:k]` and the matrix approximant defined by `F` can be reconstructed as `full(F)`.
 For concreteness of exposition, assume in the following that `A` has size `m` by `n` with factorization rank `F[:k] = k`.
+Note that certain matrix identities below should be interpreted only as equalities up to the approximation precision.

 ### QR Decomposition